 As many as 1,600 video monitors were installed in all the suites, hospitality areas and throughout the facility.

 Development details of Daytona Rising

 Funding for the redevelopment project was approved by International Speedway Corporation in June 2013.
 Toyota Motor Sales became the first founding partner of the project in February.
 The 11-year agreement starting from 2015 entitles Toyota with naming rights for one of the five new fan-entry points.
-The company will also have branding rights to a 'neighbourhood'.
+The company also has branding rights to a ‘neighbourhood’.